BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 ## Overview

 A transaction is able to take multiple inputs ([UTXOs](../glossary.md#) used to fund the transaction) and outputs (payments and the remaining change).
-You can also allow users to build a transaction that contains multiple payment operations — this is known as batching.
-There are fee saving benefits of batched transactions, but it can also be terrible for privacy as it makes it possible to link one identity with several payments on-chain.
+You can also allow users to build a transaction that contains multiple payment operations.
+Once you're ready, you may publish the transaction so that it can be verified by the Bitcoin miners.

-Still we use batched transactions in this chapter as it makes it easier to communicate the capabilities of an on-chain transaction.

 ---

 ## Creating a Transaction

+A transaction can be exported as a `.psbt` file.
+This is a standard format which can be shared in a similar way to a document.
+The file contains the authorisation to spend some bitcoin, and the payment amounts and destinations.

-A transaction can be collaboratively built (for example joint accounts / multisig).
-In the scenario where the user may want to share a transaction with another party or another device for signing — the there is a file type bitcoin transactions use called PSBT.
-The transaction can be exported as a `.psbt` file and shared just as you would with a document.
+A scenario to demonstrate how a transaction is can be collaboratively built is joint accounts / multi-sig.
+A user may want to share a transaction with another party or device for signing or to update.

 {% include picture.html
    image = "/assets/images/transactions/tx-file.svg"